deepmodeling/APEX/README.md

   ```
   It should be noted that for various crystal structures, **users can further define slip parameters within the respective nested dictionaries, which will be prioritized for adoption**.
 In the example above, the slip system configuration within the "hcp" dictionary will be utilized.

 ##### 3.1.2.7.
-Phonon Spectra
+Phonon Spectrum
 This function incorporates part of [dflow-phonon](https://github.com/Chengqian-Zhang/dflow-phonon) codes into APEX to make it more complete.
-This workflow is realized via [Phonopy](https://github.com/phonopy/phonopy), and [phonoLAMMPS](https://github.com/abelcarreras/phonolammps) for LAMMPS calculation.
+This workflow is realized via [Phonopy](https://github.com/phonopy/phonopy), and plus [phonoLAMMPS](https://github.com/abelcarreras/phonolammps) for LAMMPS calculation.
 In APEX, this part includes the [SeeK-path](https://seekpath.readthedocs.io/en/latest/index.html) for automatically high-symmetry points searching for phonon calculation.

-**IMPORTANT!!**: it should be noted that the **phonoLAMMPS** package must be pre-installed in the user's `run_image` to ensure accurate `LAMMPS` calculations for the phonon spectra.
+**IMPORTANT!!**: it should be noticed that the **phonoLAMMPS** package must be pre-installed in the user's `run_image` to ensure accurate `LAMMPS` calculations for the phonon spectrum.

 Parameters related to `Phonon` calculations are listed below:
   | Key words | Data structure | Default | Description |